GOP donor pays $1M to deploy South Dakota national guard | Federal News Network

 Johnson, who also donated to Trump’s presidential campaign, amassed his fortune starting almost literally from a scrapheap.

 A native Oklahoman, he learned the trade from his father.
-After returning as veteran who served in Vietnam, he bought an old tow truck and his own wrecking yard in Vallejo, California.
+After serving in Vietnam, Johnson bought an old tow truck and his own wrecking yard in Vallejo, California.
 Through aggressive acquisition and an embrace of online technology, he built what is now known as Copart Inc. into a publicly traded global business.

 He relocated to suburban Nashville over a decade ago, buying a home from country music star Alan Jackson.